-Z-Pak Antibiotic Lawsuit
+Z-Pak / Zithromax Antibiotic Lawsuit

 In the March 12, 2013 update, the FDA stated: “Health care professionals should consider the risk of fatal heart rhythms with azithromycin when considering treatment options for patients who are already at risk for cardiovascular events.”